Lindsay Brin, Exercise Science

 Cardio – For me, I have seen so many benefits from walking.
 I am in the best shape of my life without running and HIIT Cardio.
 Walking done at a moderate pace can boost endorphins, reduce stress hormones, and improve overall mood without overstimulating the sympathetic nervous system.
 It can also reduce cortisol levels and improve feelings of well-being due to the calming effects of nature and exposure to natural light.

 Walking helps in clearing metabolic waste from the body.
 It is the one form of cardio that triggers the PNS (rest and digest) instead of SNS (fight or flight).
 We recommend 30 minutes daily with the Weekly Schedule.
 Go outside!
-For those of you who want some added Cardio HIIT, I recommend 1-2x per week.
-We include these Cardio HIIT sessions as an option in our Weekly Schedule.
+For those of you who want some added Cardio HIIT, I recommend 2x per week.
+You reap all of the benefits without getting into a state of overload.

 Recovery – It can help the body ensure the nervous system isn’t constantly in a state of stress.
 Stretching, breathing and walking, among other light activities, communicate to the brain that it’s safe to get into the rest and digest state.
 In our Weekly Schedule each muscle group gets proper recovery and weekends are all about recovery.
 Rest days should be walking days.
 Your body will find a good rhythm and thrive!
 I promise, two weeks and you’ll never want to quit!